Pistonite/workex/packages/doc/src/tutorial/running_project_g.txtpp.md

 -TXTPP#include ../../../example-tutorial/dist/index.html
 ```

-Now run `pnpm exec serve` to serve the example locally, and open
+Now run `pnpm exec serve dist` to serve the example locally, and open
 it in your browser.
 You should see something like this in the console:

 ```